Preface#

 Implementing LR(1) Item Sets#

 Starting from the closure of the first production of the augmented grammar, with goto established, LR(1) item sets can be computed.
 Continuously compute goto until no new item sets are added.
-The corresponding reference implementation is in parser.py
+The corresponding reference implementation is in parser.py, with detailed comments in the code referring to the relevant pages in the Dragon Book.

 - You can use a method similar to computing FOLLOW sets to determine "no new item sets are added."